This section describes the high level technical architecture of Ledger Live and how the different components interact.

 The Ledger Live application wil retrieve transaction history and broadcast new transactions using different explorers.

-As part of a Ledger Live blockchain support, you should provide a indexer allowing a Ledger Live user to synchronize his account in a timely manner.
+As part of a Ledger Live blockchain integration, you should provide a indexer allowing a Ledger Live user to synchronize his account in a timely manner.
 It can be an open source project or your own explorer.

 The Ledger Live application uses our own explorers for Bitcoin and Ethereum forks.